tksiu/pm25_monitor_disparities/README.md

 As deliverables, the findings can be used for:
   1) identifying the PM<sub>2.5</sub> monitoring gap;
-  2) linking the lack of PM<sub>2.5</sub> monitoring resources with social deprivations in environmental justice
+  2) linking the bottom-quintile communities lacking PM<sub>2.5</sub> monitoring resources with social deprivations and health vulnerability

 Refer to below the package versions:
 >>